ecnivs/luna/README.md

 # Blossom (In Development)

 ## Overview
-This repository is dedicated to the software development of Blossom, a humanoid robot.
+This repository is dedicated to the software development of **Blossom**, a humanoid robot.
 The project aims to integrate real-time control, object detection, and voice interaction capabilities.

 ## Tech Stack
 * **Programming Language**: Python